 You have no idea how much power you have in that smartphone of yours.
-Or that tablet, PC, laptop or mobile device.
+Or that tablet, PC, laptop, or mobile device.
 In fact, anything that gives you a connection to the Internet gives you power.
 And what do we do with that kind of power?
-We look at videos of cats, binge-read Wikipedia posts and Google for the answers to all our college assignments.
+We look at videos of cats, binge-read Wikipedia posts, and Google for the answers to all our college assignments.

-In brief, lives were saved via Facebook, a group of kitchen employees who tampered with food were ousted by strangers, and the death of a hit-and-run victim was avenged.
+In brief, lives were saved via Facebook, a group of kitchen employees who tampered with food was ousted by strangers, and the death of a hit-and-run victim was avenged.
 I’ll just let the stories do the talking.

-1. You’re a life saver, Facebook friends!
+1. You’re a lifesaver, Facebook friends!

 He had woken up with a life-threatening spinal spasm that had paralyzed him from the waist down and had taken an hour to crawl (blind, as he had misplaced his glasses) to his computer to ask for help.
-His phone battery was dead and he lived alone.
-The authorities arrived within 20 minutes, and saved Peter’s life.
+His phone battery was dead, and he lived alone.
+The authorities arrived within 20 minutes and saved Peter’s life.

 In a separate case, a 16-year old boy from Oxford sent a private message to a friend in Maryland about his plan to kill himself.
-The girl told her mother, who informed the British embassy in Washington DC.
-UK cops were alerted and in the middle of the night and with only the few bits of info they could get from the girl, authorities managed to narrow possible addresses down to 8 houses.
+The girl told her mother, who informed the British embassy in Washington, DC.
+UK cops were alerted, and in the middle of the night and with only a few bits of info they could get from the girl, authorities managed to narrow possible addresses down to 8 houses.

 2. Lettuce help keep the kitchen clean

-We can never be sure of what happens behind the kitchen doors at food outlets but these days there are culprits who give us a behind-the-scenes look at the atrocities that were committed.
+We can never be sure of what happens behind the kitchen doors at food outlets, but these days there are culprits who give us a behind-the-scenes look at the atrocities that were committed.
 "This is the lettuce you eat at Burger King" was one such example.

-In less than 10 minutes, one 4chan user tracked down the location of the photo, based on its Exif data to Mayfield Heights, Ohio.
-The address of the branch was identified by another user in 12 minutes, and Fox 8 news caught whiff of the stinky issue in another 5 minutes.
+In less than 10 minutes, one 4chan user tracked down the location of the photo, based on its Exif data, to Mayfield Heights, Ohio.
+The address of the branch was identified by another user in 12 minutes, and Fox 8 news caught a whiff of the stinky issue in another 5 minutes.

 3. The human-powered take down